 Time is running out to protect our miraculous planet.
-We must mobilize to reduce fossil fuel use now, or runaway climate change becomes much more likely.
+We must moblize to reduce fossil fuel use now, or runaway climate change becomes much more likely.
 Yet current efforts, policies, and treaties do not meet the scope and scale of the challenge of stopping runaway climate change in time.

 Ask these philanthropists to engage their peers in helping to fund a coordinated climate campaign to galvanize citizens and push government to act, which includes: (1) media saturation; (2) compelling personal education; and (3) grassroots outreach and engagement.
 The effort must be on the scale of a presidential campaign.
 History demonstrates that dramatic change can be achieved by a small percentage of committed people.

 These philanthropists are outstanding for their level of concern about climate change and their influence in relation to other potential donors, such as those in The Giving Pledge, through which 129 billionaires have pledged to give at least half their fortunes away.
 Much of that wealth is still undesignated.
 Only The Giving Pledge donors have a funding pool deep enough, and can act quickly enough in order to avert climate catastrophe.

 Peter and Jennifer Buffett

 As carbon dioxide levels increase in our atmosphere, our oceans absorb almost a third of carbon emissions and about 80 percent of the heat generated by greenhouse gases.
 This mitigates much of the atmospheric temperature increases that would otherwise occur but comes at a great price.
 The excess CO2 changes the water’s chemistry through a process called acidification.

 Over the past decade, rising seawater acidity on the Northwest coast has hit young oysters hard.
 This is an early warning signal of trouble.
 In turmoil over the losses, the coast’s $84 million oyster industry has worked closely with scientists to determine the causes.